Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Bone Plating  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/BonePlating.png" Align=left width=7% height=7%>

-The first three times you take damage, you gain resistance to all damage types.
-Once this effect has ben used, it cannot be used again until 48 seconds pass
+This rune has four charges, you regain all charges at the end of a long rest.

+Whenever you take damage you can spend two charges to reduce the damage by an amount equal to five times your proficiency bonus

 ---

 ### Overgrowth  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Overgrowth.png" Align=left width=7% height=7%>

+You gain maximum hit points equal to your level.

-Whenever you score a _takedown_ on a creature, you gain a stack of _overgrowth_.
-For every fourth stack, you gain +1 maximum hit points.
-Additionally you gain +1 armor class for every 50th stack.
+Whenever you score a _takedown_ on a creature, you gain a stack of _Overgrowth_.
+For every 15th stack, you gain maximum hit points equal to your level.

-When you reach level 11 you instead gain +1 maximum hit points for every other stack.

 ---